wendykan/techparent/content/post/2022-01-17-switching-jobs.md

-That's about it for today.
+That's about it for today!
+Overall, I think this job switch was handled well.
 Next time I will share about how to onboard quickly to a new job!